grafana/grafana/docs/sources/panels/field-options/standard-field-options.md

 ### Color by value

-In addition to deriving color from thresholds there are also continous (gradient) color schemes.
+In addition to deriving color from thresholds there are also continuous (gradient) color schemes.
 Useful for visualizations that that color individual values.
 For example stat panels and the table.

 ## Thresholds